IsmailSoomro21/IsmailSoomro21.github.io/_portfolio/portdolio-1.md

 ---

 ## Introduction
-A production‑ready system that finds visually similar faces on the web from a single uploaded photo, then ranks results using learned embeddings and cosine similarity.
+A production‑ready system that finds visually similar faces on the web from a single uploaded photo, then ranks results using learned embeddings with cosine similarity.
 Built for speed, resilience, and scale with FastAPI and a robust fallback pipeline.
+This platform also expands the ecosystem, enabling journalists and fans to effortlessly discover and track their favorite personalities.

 ## Overview
 * Goal: Given a user‑uploaded image, retrieve visually similar faces from the web and return ranked matches with metadata.